-My night with a dead Russian and the origins of heavy rock!about 2 months ago
+My night with a dead Russian and the origins of heavy rock!4 months ago

 Few would deny that the genesis of rock music was with the blues.
 Its evolution with added amplification by the likes of Zeppelin and Hendrix lead us down a glorious path.